bedirhanbudak/Personal-Website/README.md

 ## General Info
-This project is my personal website which is created by me with using HTML and CSS.
+This project is my personal website which is created by me with using `HTML` and `CSS`.

+The website includes information about me.
+Some of those;<br>
+My academic and experiential background, my certificates and courses, screenshots from the games I played and photos taken by me.

 ## Website